reneprincipejr/Applied-Physics-155/README.md

 equations with more than one variable, second-order differential equations, varying the step size, boundary value problems

 ### References:
-M. Newman, Computational Physics with Python
+<br> M. Newman, Computational Physics with Python
-P. DeVries, J. Hasbun.
+<br> P. DeVries, J. Hasbun.
 A First Course in Computational Physics.
 2nd ed.

 #### Programming in Python
-How to Think Like a Computer Scientist - http://openbookproject.net/thinkcs/python/english2e/index.html.
+<br> How to Think Like a Computer Scientist - http://openbookproject.net/thinkcs/python/english2e/index.html.
-Z. A. Shaw.
+<br> Z. A. Shaw.
 Learn Python the Hard Way. http://learnpythonthehardway.org/book